levisoborowicz-econ/AMS-Challenge-Code/README.md

 This is our code from the AMS Local Food Economics Data Visualization Challenge

-Our data files are too large for Github so email: ljsobo@iastate.edu for the zip file.
+Our data files are too large for Github so email: levisobo@gmail.com for the zip file.

 The Deliverables folder contains our final outputs and the code folder contains our code.